oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/simple/domains/domain-home-in-image/_index.md

 ```

 Make a copy of the `create-domain-inputs.yaml` file, update it with the correct values,
-and run the create script, pointing it at your inputs file and an output directory:
+and run the create script, pointing it at your inputs file and an output directory,
+along with username and password for the WebLogic administrator:

 ```shell
 $ ./create-domain.sh \